datadog-tools/datadog-exporter/README.md

 ### Monitors

+Find your datadog site in the "SITE PARAMETER" column of the table [Getting started with Datadog Sites](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site).

+Learn how to create your own api key and application key in your [Datadog API and Application Keys documentation](https://docs.datadoghq.com/account_management/api-app-keys/).

 #### Export

 You can export the current configuration of your montors to keep a safe copy of their configuration.
 The next piece of code will export all your monitors in your home folder.